learn-co-students/module-2-code-challenge-round-1-houston-web-030920-module-2-code-challenge---late-show-1586528440/README.md

 - Episode can have multiple guests
 - Appearance stores a numeric rating

+> run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.

 ### 2. New Appearance Form

 A user can fill out a form to create a new Appearance.
 They can: